BJJ Training Camps in Morocco: What to Expect

 Taghazout, Morocco

 MatnWave is the cleanest Taghazout-style example in the current directory: surf-and-jiu-jitsu, accommodation, breakfasts, and airport transfer bundled into a destination format.
-On March 7, 2026, the official site was advertising a May 6 to May 10, 2026 Anza camp from 449 EUR, with BJJ-only and full-package variants depending on room type.
+As of May 2026, the official site lists standard weekly packages from 479 EUR/week, with room-type variants above that baseline.

 BJJ Connection Morocco